McLaren 720S: 720S Le Mans special edition (2020–2023)

 The vehicle went on sale in 2020-06-17.

-765LT Spider (2021–2022)
+765LT Spider (2021–2023)

-Unveiled on the 27 July 2021, the convertible is a limited (765 units worldwide) version of 765LT coupe.
+Unveiled on the 27 July 2021, the Spider is a limited (765 units worldwide) version of the 765LT.
 It uses the same M840T engine which produces 765 PS.
 The Spider weighs 80 kg less than the 720S Spider at 1,388 kg, making it 49 kg heavier than the coupe.

+750S (2023–)

+The McLaren 750S is the successor to the 720S and is scheduled to be McLaren Automotive's final model to be solely powered by an internal combustion engine.
+Essentially a facelifted version of the 720S, it features redesigned front and rear ends and an increase in power to 750 PS.
+The 750S is also 30 kg (66 lbs) lighter than the 720S.
+According to McLaren, about 30 percent of the parts have been updated compared to the 720S.
+Other mechanical changes include a redesigned converging center-exit exhaust system, larger air intakes, 15% shorter transmission final-drive ratio, and a quicker steering ratio.
+On the interior, a new 8-inch Apple CarPlay-enabled infotainment system was added.